The glossary explains the key MotionTools terminology, products and features.

 A service area is used to map and define an area where the business operates.
 A service area can be defined by uploading .json file or imported manually within the Dashboard.
 A Tenant can create an unlimited number of Service areas.
 The list of all service areas can be found in the dashboard Settings > Service areas.
 See Manage service areas.

-A Stop represents one or multiple tasks that need to be completed at a certain location and is part of a Booking.
+A Stop represents one or multiple tasks that need to be completed at a certain location.
 A stop can have a primary task, like a pickup or drop-off of a package and secondary tasks, like completing a checklist or collecting a proof of completing.
+A stop can be defined by customers as part of a Booking and can also be planned into tours by dispatchers.
+Stops that are exclusively added to a tour without being part of a booking are called custom stops.
 Read more about Stops here.

 A Task represents a piece of work to be done.
 Tasks in MotionTools come in many variations, the most important ones are Stops, Bookings and Tours.

-A Tenant is a dedicated MotionTools account that can be configured to the needs of a customer's business.
+A Tenant is a dedicated MotionTools account that can be configured to the needs of the business of an operator.

 A User is a known and authenticated person on the MotionTools platform.
 A user authenticates using an email-address and a password.
 A user always belongs to a Tenant and has a role.
 Depending on the role, different features and data is available to the user.
 A user can only have one role at a time and a the user’s email address has to be unique.